Why choose Hub Town Tours?

 Where should I park my vehicle?

 Driving and parking in Downtown Boston is difficult and typically expensive.
 If possible, utilize public transportation!
 On weekends and evenings, Post Office Square Garage (130 Congress Street) offers parking for a $9.00 flat rate, which is among the most affordable in Boston.
 The closest parking garage to the center of the Freedom Trail® at Faneuil Hall is Dock Square Garage (20 Clinton Street)—please be aware that this particular garage often fills up early in the day due to many attractions nearby.
 Other garages within a short walk: 75 State Street Parking (5 Broad Street); Government Center Garage (50 Sudbury Street); and Pi Alley Parking Garage (275 Washington Street).
-If you're feeling lucky, street parking is available on a very limited basis, but read all posted signs carefully—Boston has active meter attendants and tickets are never less than $25.00!
+If you're feeling lucky, street parking is available on a very limited basis, but read all posted signs carefully—Boston has active meter attendants!

 Is this a good tour for all ages?

-Hub Town Tours strives to offer a tour experience that is accessible for a wide range of ages and learning levels.
-We absolutely welcome visitors of any age, but please note each tour chapter involves more than one mile of walking over the course of two hours, and delivers an in-depth historical narrative that is likely best suited for school-age children and older.
+Hub Town Tours and The Revolutionary Story Tour strive to offer an experience that is accessible for a wide range of ages and learning levels.
+We absolutely welcome visitors of any age, but please note most tours involve one or more miles of walking—over the course of several hours—to share an in-depth historical narrative that is likely best suited for school-age children and older.
 As such, children ages 4 and under are always free with an accompanying adult.

 How should I dress for my tour?